thd3r/thd3r.github.io/_posts/2023-07-04-Missing-authentication-leads-to-user-data-leakage.md

   path: https://secure.static.tumblr.com/ef2e2596c4ea072a60453d23ceab337f/coctv14/Y6Ln55n03/tumblr_static_azgsowaz948okgow4c4o8go8c.gif
 ---

-## Overview

-Missing authentication leads to user data leakage, That's the sentence that describes the problem in this article.
+Missing authentication leads to user data leakage, data security is one of the most important concerns for digital platforms.
+However, vulnerabilities that can be exploited by malicious actors are still commonly found.
+One such vulnerability is the lack of proper authentication on APIs, which can lead to user data leakage.
 Authentication is basically the most important part of security when building an application because it keeps unauthenticated people from accessing anything sensitive or trying to become a privileged user.

-## How do I catch a bug?
-I performed basic reconnaissance techniques on the target and performed activities like a normal user.
+## The User Data Leakage Case

+This article recounts the experience of a security researcher who managed to access and leak user data from an application simply by exploiting a weakness in the authentication system.
+The researcher conducted basic testing on the app by observing system behavior and detecting a vulnerability that allowed access without sufficient authentication.

+## Step One: Initial Research

+My first step was to explore the target application.
+In this test, I used the [BurpSuite](https://portswigger.net/burp) tool to comb through the application and identify potential gaps, such as APIs that do not require authentication to access user data.
+This creates an opportunity for an attacker to exploit personal information, such as a user's email and password, by simply changing the user ID in the URL.
 The site didn't have many features and forms, I tested a few things messing with business logic, breaking authentication and session validation all seemed safe until when I checked every request in the proxy history using [BurpSuite](https://portswigger.net/burp) which made it easy to reproduce the issue.
-I found a **POST** api request to the path **/api/landing-page/get-user**
+I found a `POST` api request to the path `/api/landing-page/get-user`

 ## Proof of Concept